ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 # Managing file shares
 {: #file-storage-managing}

-Manage file shares that you created.
-For this release, you can rename a file share, delete a file share, add mount targets to a file share, mount and unmount a file share from virtual server instances, rename a mount target, and delete a mount target.
+Manage file shares you've created.
+For this release, you can rename a file share, delete a file share, add mount targets to a file share, mount and unmount a file share from virtual server instances, rename a mount target and, delete a mount target.
 {:shortdesc}

 File Storage for VPC is available to customers with special approval to preview this service in the Washington, Dallas, and Frankfurt regions.
 Contact your IBM Sales representative if you are interested in getting access.